Free ebook offering step-by-step guidance and tools to set up your performance management system.

 Table of contents

-According to a news story published by SHRM, 95% percent of employees are in some shape or form, dissatisfied with their performance review process.
-We are willing to bet that a poorly delivered performance review comments have a strong part to play in that!
-To remedy that, we not only put together a list of perfect performance appraisal comment examples but also made sure they were up to date in terms of phrasing and sensitivity for 2025!
+According to a news story published by SHRM, 95% of employees are in some shape or form, dissatisfied with their performance review process.
+Poorly worded or vague feedback is a major driver of that dissatisfaction — which is exactly why getting your review comments right matters as much as the process itself.
+To remedy that, we put together a list of 128 performance review comment examples, updated for clarity, sensitivity, and practical use in 2026.

-In this article, you will find more that 110 performance review comments and phrases for 2025.
+In this article, you will find 128 performance review comments and phrases across every major competency area.
 We also have a free performance review comment generator for you to use.

-We know that every leader and reviewer has their own rapport with their employees and the performance review phrases they use will rely heavily on that very relationship.
-The performance evaluation comments examples in this list are only meant to serve as a structural guide for reviewers as they respond to their employees during performance appraisals.
+We know that every leader and reviewer has their own rapport with their employees and the review phrases they use will rely heavily on that very relationship.
+The examples in this list are only meant to serve as a structural guide for reviewers as they respond to their employees during performance appraisals.

 If you are looking for review summaries, you can refer to: Performance review summary examples for additional context and ideas.